Image resolution: Temporal resolution

 Temporal resolution (TR) is the precision of a measurement with respect to time.

 Movie cameras and high-speed cameras can resolve events at different points in time.
 The time resolution used for movies is usually 24 to 48 frames per second (frames/s), whereas high-speed cameras may resolve 50 to 300 frames/s, or even more.

 The Heisenberg uncertainty principle describes the fundamental limit on the maximum spatial resolution of information about a particle's coordinates imposed by the measurement or existence of information regarding its momentum to any degree of precision.

 This fundamental limitation can, in turn, be a factor in the maximum imaging resolution at subatomic scales, as can be encountered using scanning electron microscopes.

 Radiometric resolution

-Radiometric resolution determines how finely a system can represent or distinguish differences of intensity, and is usually expressed as a number of levels or a number of bits, for example 8 bits or 256 levels that is typical of computer image files.
-The higher the radiometric resolution, the better subtle differences of intensity or reflectivity can be represented, at least in theory.
+Radiometric resolution determines how finely a system can represent or distinguish differences of intensity, and is usually expressed as a number of levels or a number of bits, for example, 8 bits or 256 levels, which is typical of computer image files.
+The higher the radiometric resolution, the more subtle differences of intensity or reflectivity can be represented, at least in theory.
 In practice, the effective radiometric resolution is typically limited by the noise level, rather than by the number of bits of representation.